 Students are responsible for material covered in the lectures as well as the assigned chapters/sections in the text.
-Tests and Exams will not be returned to students but may be reviewed by contacting your Instructor.
+Occasionally, additional readings may be posted to our OWL site as well.

 Students are REQUIRED TO COMPLETE ALL COMPONENTS of this course.
 There are no exceptions to this.
 Extra assignments to improve grades will NOT be allowed.